MLB Free Agency 2018-19: Early Look at 1 Realistic Fit for Every Team

 The Nats can offer Harper a shot at redemption and a chance to finally take the team past the division series.
 They have enough payroll wiggle room to make a credible offer, though it would limit their ability to keep and sign other players.

 In the end, there's a decent shot Harper leaves town.
-But none of the teams listed above (Yanks, Dodgers and Cubs) has a glaring need in the outfield and a no-blink willingness to hand hundreds of millions of dollars to a mercurial star.
+But none of the teams listed above (Yanks, Dodgers or Cubs) has a glaring need in the outfield and a no-blink willingness to hand hundreds of millions of dollars to a mercurial star.

 Maybe, contrary to popular belief, you can go home again.